Tariq60/LIAR-PLUS/README.md

 The extended LIAR dataset for fact-checking and fake news detection released in our paper:
 [Where is Your Evidence: Improving Fact-Checking by Justification Modeling.
 Tariq Alhindi, Savvas Petridis and Smaranda Muresan](http://aclweb.org/anthology/W18-5513).
 In Proceedings of the First Workshop on Fact Extraction and VERification (FEVER) Brussels, Belgium November 1st, 2018.
 <br><br>
-This dataset has evidence sentences extracted automatically from the fact-checking articles written by the journalist in Politifact in order to provide a benchmark for evidence retrieval and show empirically that including evidence information in any automatic fake news detection methods results in superior performance to any method lacking such information.
+This dataset has evidence sentences extracted automatically from the full-text verdict report written by the journalist in Politifact in order to provide a benchmark for evidence retrieval and show empirically that including evidence information in any automatic fake news detection methods results in superior performance to any method lacking such information.
 <br><br>
 Below is the description of the TSV file taken as is from the original [LIAR dataset](https://www.cs.ucsb.edu/~william/data/liar_dataset.zip).
 We added an new column at the end that include the extracted justification.
 <br>